7Block Labs

 Ask:

-• Which identity standard do you implement for organizations and devices?
-Expect DID methods plus W3C Verifiable Credentials 2.0; for IoT SIMs, knowledge of GSMA SGP.32 eSIM for constrained devices. (w3.org)
+• What identity standard do you use for organizations and devices?
+We’re looking for info on DID methods and W3C Verifiable Credentials 2.0.
+If you’ve got insights on IoT SIMs, especially with GSMA SGP.32 eSIM for devices with low resources, that’d be great! (w3.org)

-• Show a sample VC Data Model 2.0 credential for “CountryOfOriginCredential” or “BatteryMaterialsCredential,” signed using Data Integrity (ed25519) and revocable via Bitstring Status List.
-How do you bind it to a GS1 GTIN/GMN/SSCC? (w3.org)
+• Could you share a sample VC Data Model 2.0 credential?
+We’re interested in something like a “CountryOfOriginCredential” or “BatteryMaterialsCredential” that’s signed with Data Integrity (ed25519) and can be revoked through a Bitstring Status List.
+Also, how do you connect it to a GS1 GTIN/GMN/SSCC? (w3.org)

-• Which interoperability profile do you use for cross‑enterprise VC exchange (e.g., W3C Traceability Interop) and how do you discover endpoints (did:web + OAuth2)? (w3.org)
+• What interoperability profile do you follow for cross-enterprise VC exchange (think W3C Traceability Interop), and how do you go about discovering endpoints (such as did:web + OAuth2)? (w3.org)

 What “good” looks like: